cyokhanan/baca/README.md

-# 📚 Digital Library Management System
+# 📚 BACA - Digital Library Management System

 A comprehensive web-based library management system built using **Laravel** and **MySQL**, designed to streamline the operations of modern libraries.
 This system supports core library functionalities such as book management, borrowing and returning processes, damage handling, copy tracking, top-ups, and more.